espocrm/documentation/docs/user-guide/emails.md

 When **removing** an email it gets removed from the system entirely, so that it will disappear from their *Inbox*.
 To prevent this, use *Move to Trash*.
 Administrator may not grant *delete* access for users to prevent losing emails.

 On the list view it's possible to **drag & drop** emails into folders by dragging by a subject link (as of v7.3).

+### Inbox

+Emails related to a user through the *Users* relationship are referred as their Inbox emails.
+Only Inbox emails can be moved to Archive, Trash or a personal Email Folder by a user.
+Only Inbox emails can be marked as read, not read or important by a user.

+!!! important

+    The same Email record can be located in the Inbox of multiple users.

+The administrator can view and manage users an email is related to by clicking *View Users* action from the dropdown next to the *Edit* button.

 ## Sending emails